bensteku/n-body-problem/README.md

 Implementation of a numeric simulation of the n-body problem.
 Mostly meant as a playground to explore various optimization approaches like compiler intrinsics.
 Made in MSVC C++20 and needs SFML to compile.
 The paths for SFML within the solution are set to my own, so you'll need to change those to where the SFML headers and lib files are located on your system (info [here](https://www.sfml-dev.org/tutorials/2.6/start-vc.php)).
-There is currently no way to change most settings without recompiling, will add functionality for that later.
 Using SIMD and 800 bodies, the simulation runs at ~700 FPS on my system.

 ## Controls